top of page

 Section 27 of the WHS Act lists six broad requirements that an officer is legally obligated to perform in exercising their “due diligence” in this WHS context.

-· ensuring that the PCBU has a WHS management system in the first place
+• ensuring that the business has a WHS management system in the first place,

-· that the PCBU ensures information, training, instruction and supervision is provided to its staff for them to be able to do their jobs safely.
+• ensuring that the business gives information, training, instruction and supervision to its staff for them to be able to do their jobs safely.

-Familiarizing oneself with WHS law is the first step for any business owner or new manager to gain insight into the work health and safety requirements that are required of you.
+Familiarizing oneself with WHS law is the first step for any business owner or company director to gain insight into the work health and safety requirements that are required of you.
 It is easy to learn about these primary legal duties including “due diligence” as it applies in a work health and safety context.

 References